f5devcentral/terraform-azure-bigip-module/README.md

 ## Deploys BIG-IP in Azure Cloud

-This Terraform module deploys N-nic F5 BIG-IP in Azure cloud,and with module count feature we can deploy multiple instances of BIG-IP.
+This Terraform module deploys N-nic F5 BIG-IP in Azure cloud,and with module count feature we can also deploy multiple instances of BIG-IP.

 ## Prerequisites